thomascamminady/fairness_im_maschinellen_lernen_observableframework/src/en_07_einfuehrung_datensatz_aufgeteilt.md

 display(fig);
 ```

 We can also look at both distributions separately.
-Here is the distribution of young applicants.
+Here is the distribution of Green Population.

 ```js
 const fig = Plot.plot({